deNBI/cloud-user-docs/wiki/Tutorials/BiBiGrid/index.md

 *Check the [GitHub repository](https://github.com/BiBiServ/bibigrid/tree/development) for detailed information about BiBiGrid.*

 BiBiGrid is an open source tool hosted at github for an easy cluster setup inside a cloud environment.
-BiBigrid is operating system  and cloud provider independend, there exist currently backend implementations for Amazon (AWS), Google (Google Compute), Microsoft (Azure) and Openstack.
-It provides a HPC like environment providing a shared FS between all nodes and Grid Batch Scheduler.
+BiBigrid is operating system and cloud provider independent, currently there are existing backend implementations for Amazon (AWS), Google (Google Compute), Microsoft (Azure) and OpenStack.
+It provides a HPC like environment, providing a shared filesystem between all nodes and a Grid Batch Scheduler.

 ### BiBiGrid configures a classic master / slaves cluster.

 ![BiBigrid Overview](images/overview.png)

-1. One master and one or more slave nodes.
-The used images could be blank Ubuntu 16.04 images or could come with preinstalled software.
-BiBiGrid uses [Ansible](https://www.ansible.com) to install and configure the instances.
+1. One master and one (or more) slave nodes.
+The used images could be blank Ubuntu 16.04 images or could come with pre-installed software.
+BiBiGrid uses [Ansible](https://www.ansible.com) to install and configure all instances.
 2. All instances run in the same security group with default ssh access.
-Additional ports could be easily configured.
+Additional ports can easily be configured.
-3. Local disk space of the master node is provided as a shared spool disk (/vol/spool) space between master and all slaves.
+3. Local disk space of the master node is provided as a shared spool-disk space (/vol/spool) between master and all slaves.
 Local storage of the slaves is configured as temporary scratch space.
 4. Volumes provided by Cinder can be mounted to the master node and optionally distributed to all slaves (as NFS shares).
-5. Object Store is available to all nodes
+5. Object Store is available to all nodes.

 ## Configuration